mehdiRezzagHebla/NOCScraperTools/README.md

 # Prerequisites:
 * requests-html package

-This A set of functions used to collect data ranging from HTML code to Regex pattern matching to collect emails.
+This a set of functions used to collect data ranging from HTML code to Regex pattern matching to collect emails.